1. Data quality

 Due diligence professionals may face several compliance challenges:

 - Data privacy.
 It’s difficult to meet GDPR, HIPAA, HITRUST, or FedRAMP requirements while sending due diligence materials via email.
+Thus, compliance issues can expose both parties to regulatory penalties and reputational damage.

 5. Security concerns